veilchen-web/veilchen/docs/plugindev.rst

     .. attribute:: api

         The Plugin API is still evolving.
-This integer attribute tells bottle which version to use.
-If it is missing, bottle defaults to the first version.
+This integer attribute tells veilchen which version to use.
+If it is missing, veilchen defaults to the first version.
 The current version is ``2``.
 See :ref:`plugin-changelog` for details.

     .. method:: setup(self, app)